charliecalvert/CloudNotes/Assignments/AwsEc2Expert.md

 ##Step 7: Turn it in

 Create a folder in your repo called **Week08Ec2Instances**.
-Place your four (or more) screen shots in your folder.
+Place your five (or more) screen shots in your folder.
 Push.

+- Elastic IP screen shot.
+- Volumes for VM screen shot that inclues date and instance id (like i-94bc2dc7)
+- Three running instances including the instance-id (like i-94bc2dc7)